dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 }
 ```

-The `ToggleEmptyView` method sets the `EmptyView` property of the `stackLayout` object to one of the two `ContentView` objects stored in the `ResourceDictionary`, based on the value of the `Switch.IsToggled` property.
+The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.StackLayout> object to one of the two `ContentView` objects stored in the `ResourceDictionary`, based on the value of the `Switch.IsToggled` property.
 Then, when the data bound collection is `null`, the `ContentView` object set as the `EmptyView` property is displayed.